TheResearchLab/Convolutional-Neural-Networks/README.md

 # Projects
 These are the projects included in this repo utilizing CNNs.
+The projects are introductory explorations with commentary to explore different data prepatory and modeling techniques.

 ## Project-1 (Cat vs Dog Detection)
 This implementation is sourced from a microsoft based Kaggle competition (https://www.kaggle.com/datasets/shaunthesheep/microsoft-catsvsdogs-dataset).
+The purpose of this project is for image classification of dogs vs cats.
+I explore the performance of an Artificial Neural Network vs the Convolutional Neural Network as well as identify potential steps in improving the performance of the models based on the  included.